dweedul/vba-helpers-addin/README.md

 Goto the [downloads](https://github.com/dweedul/VBEHelpersAddin/downloads) and use it!

 If you want to peek at the code inside, the password is `qwerty`.
 I do this so that it won't show me all that code when I'm working on other code.

+## ideas
+* multiline option parsing: for documentation, etc
+* array options: for references and requires